MatyaAydin/CS-552-preprocessing/README.md

 * `preprocess_mcq.py`: turns an EPFL MCQ exam into a csv with questions-solutions pairs.
 **TODO**: extract choices from questions and correct answer from solution, hangle images

-* `tryOllama.ipynb`: Attempt to load Llama, you can ignore this